 Islamische Magie im Spannungsfeld von Glaube und Wissenschaft

 This volume of collected studies (co-edited with Dr. Dorothee Pielow, Göttingen) presents the results of a 2012 international workshop in Göttingen on the developments, characteristics and cultural-religious interdependencies of Magic in Islam, in both medieval and modern times.
-Date of publication: 2018.
+Leiden, Brill 2018.

 For more information see:

 Der islamische Moralphilosoph und Historiker Miskawaih (gest.
 1030) zwischen Rezeption und Transformation